jlehenbauer/rsscsii/py-classes/Clue/Notes.md

  ### Kate:
  #### Next we will need to make and roll the dice
  #### It would be useful to know proximity to a room and general location

+##### _3/29/21_
+1. Write `roll_dice` function in clue.py
+2. Create loop in main.py for player turns
+3. For each turn:
+    1. Print who's turn it is
+    2. Print their card list
+    3. Print their dice roll